babylonlabs-io/cosmos-bsn-contracts/docs/Architecture.md

-# Babylon Staking Integration Architecture
+# Cosmos BSN BTC Staking Integration Architecture

 This is an architectural overview of the various components of Babylon Staking integration.